zerynth/docs/docs/reference/boards/adafruit_feather_huzzah/docs/index.md

 	Drivers for the bridge can be downloaded [here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) and are needed for **Windows and Mac platforms**.

 !!! note
 	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
-Adding the user to the group, that owns this file, gives the required read/write access:- **Ubuntu** distribution –> dialout group - **Arch Linux** distribution –> uucp group
+Adding the user to the group, that owns this file, gives the required read/write access:
+- **Ubuntu** distribution –> dialout group
+- **Arch Linux** distribution –> uucp group

 Once connected to a USB port the Feather Huzzah device can be seen as a Virtual Serial port and it is automatically recognized by Zerynth Studio.
 The next steps are: